cantaloupe-project/cantaloupe/README.md

     # The path, extension, query string, etc. that will be suffixed to the
     # identifier in the request URL.
     HttpResolver.url_suffix =

+    # Used for HTTP Basic authentication
+    HttpResolver.username =
+    HttpResolver.password =

 # Running